 A Guide To The Types Of VA Loans

-VA loans, backed by the Department of Veterans Affairs, are designed to help veterans, active duty servicemembers, and qualifying spouses access affordable mortgages and housing.
-If you’re eligible to receive one, you’ll enjoy a raft of benefits from being able to borrow funds without a down payment to the ability to avoid mortgage insurance.
-To learn more about the different types of VA loans available to you as a prospective home buyer, simply read on.
+VA loans, backed by the Department of Veterans Affairs, are designed to help veterans, active-duty, reserves, national guard service members and qualifying spouses access affordable mortgages and housing.
+If you’re eligible to receive a VA loan, you’ll enjoy a raft of benefits that include avoiding mortgage insurance and being able to borrow funds without a down payment.

 What Is A VA Loan?